Food Safety Modernization Act

 The Food Safety Modernization Act (FSMA), the most sweeping reform of our nation's food safety laws in more than 70 years, was signed into law by President Obama on January 4, 2011.
 FSMA was enacted in response to dramatic changes in the global food system and the understanding of foodborne illness and its consequences, including the realization that preventable foodborne illness is both a significant public health problem and a threat to the economic well-being of the food system.
 FSMA was enacted through the implementation of seven rules aimed at ensuring the safety of the US food supply by shifting focus from response to contamination to prevention of contamination.

-FSMA is a very extensive and complex law that will have a huge impact on Michigan growers and processors, especially due to the diversity of crops and types of operations in our state.
-Michigan growers and processors, regardless of the size and scope of their operations, are encouraged to learn more about what FSMA could mean to their businesses and submit comments to FDA to affect the final rules.
-FDA will review comments received during the comment period to develop final rules for implementation.
+FSMA is a broad reaching law that may have a significant impact on Michigan growers and processors.
+Michigan growers and processors, regardless of the size and scope of their operations, are encouraged to learn more about what FSMA could mean to their businesses.
+Resources for understanding and complying with FSMA requirements are available on this website and on FDA's FSMA Website.